Easy, practical tips on cooking for one. Even small families can cook healthy recipes and make meal plans on a budget!

 If you need to save time and don’t want to make dinner every night, cook once and eat twice whenever you can (more on cooking once and eating twice here).

 #2 – Create a meal plan for one person

 Meal plans save both sanity and money, but they also reduce food waste.
 Having a plan means buying only what you need, and ensuring you’re using it all up.

 It doesn’t have to be complicated – figure out your cooking style, write down a few ideas of what you can make with what you have, and match it up to your personal schedule.
 Add in a new recipe you’d like to try and consider it done.

-#3 – Master the art of making less.
+#3 – Master the art of making less when cooking for one